it-all/Spaghettify/README.md

 # Spaghettify

-Spaghettify is a PHP 7, PostgreSQL Web Platform Built on <a target="_blank" href="https://www.slimframework.com/">Slim Framework</a>.
+Spaghettify is a PHP 7, PostgreSQL RESTful web platform with built-in administration, based on <a target="_blank" href="https://www.slimframework.com/">Slim Framework</a>.

 INSTALLATION
 Create a PostgreSQL database for this project and import spaghettify.postgres.sql (top level) ie: